-Ury Riverside Park is a community park for people and wildlife to enjoy together.
-A great place to walk, jog or watch wildlife
+Ury Riverside Park is a 61ha community park for people and wildlife to enjoy together.
+The Park is being developed by the community for the community from a former barley field to create somewhere special for wildlife and people.
+A great place to walk, jog, volunteer to help create habitats or watch wildlife.

 The Park has been developing since 2017 from former arable farmland on the flood plain of the River Ury in the heart of Inverurie.

 The park is being developed with a high-quality path network, areas of semi natural wetland, riparian habitats, new native woodlands, wildflower meadows and amenity grassland.
 An all abilities play area and a local granite feature entrance are planned.